Gonen45/I2CS_Ex2/README.md

 This project is part of the **Introduction to Computer Science** course at **Ariel University**.
 The objective is to implement the `Map2D` and `Pixel2D` interfaces to create maze-solving algorithms based on the **Breadth-First Search (BFS)** approach.
-The project includes a GUI visualization implemented using `StdDraw`. the project is coded on Java
+The project includes a GUI visualization implemented using `StdDraw`. the project is coded in Java

 ##  Key Concepts